isomerpages/moe-sshideasfestival/_events/Week 2 (25 – 31 March)/Gazing into the Metaverse.md

 </tr>
 </tbody>
 </table>
-<p>This Roundtable is organised by the Asia Research Institute (ARI) engages
+<p>This Roundtable is organised by the Asia Research Institute (ARI) and
-with the metaverse and the computer-generated worlds that are now in development.
+engages with the metaverse and the computer-generated worlds that are now in development.
 The Roundtable will provide a brief introduction to the metaverse, and consider some of the key questions and themes that researchers in the social sciences and humanities are now asking about this next stage in our digital journey.
 Particular attention will be paid to developments and implications of the metaverse in Asia.</p>
+<p>Discussion themes include:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>What versions of Asia – urban, national, civilizational and at other scales